Cosmological phase transitions: from perturbative particle physics to gravitational waves: First-order phase transitions

 A simpler method of estimating the nucleation time is through constraints on the value of the bounce action, $S(T)$, which dominates the behavior of the nucleation rate $\Gamma(T)$.
 A popular action constraint is (see e.g.\ \refcite{Wainwright:2011kj})

 which is valid only at the electroweak scale and during the radiation dominated era.
-See Appendix B of \refcite{Ignatius:1993xb} for an example of a more sophisticated heuristic for the nucleation time with clear assumptions for validity.
-The assumptions (such as a linear action around $t_n$) can break down for slow transitions, where supercooling can become significant.
+See Appendix B of \refcite{Ignatius:1993xb} for an example of a more sophisticated heuristic for the nucleation time with clear assumptions for validity, and \refcite{Levi:2022bzt} for an equation for the nucleation temperature in a minimal Coleman-Weinberg model.
+The assumptions (such as a linear action around $t_n$ in the former heuristic) can break down for slow transitions, where supercooling can become significant.
 For effective potentials with a zero-temperature potential barrier between the phases, the action has a minimum at finite temperature.
 This minimum can be above 140, in which case the simple condition in \cref{eq:tn-140} would suggest there is no nucleation time in the transition.
 And, if the nucleation time were to consistently mark the beginning of a transition, then the transition must not occur.

 However, it was recently found that it is possible for a transition to complete without having one bubble per Hubble volume \cite{Athron:2022mmm}.
 This scenario could arise for very strongly supercooled transitions where nucleation is either slow or cut off, and the transition must complete due to prolonged bubble growth.
 Bubbles can be in causal contact with other bubbles beyond their Hubble volume because the Hubble volume is smaller than the causal volume \cite{Davis:2003ad, Ellis:2015wdi}. \Refcite{Athron:2022mmm} further argue that the nucleation time does not mark an important milestone in a transition because GWs are generated later, and because unit nucleation and completion are independent events (i.e.\ the occurrence of one does not imply the occurrence of the other).
 In cases where the nucleation criterion \cref{eq:tn} is not satisfied before the nucleation rate $\Gamma$ is maximized, the nucleation time is sometimes replaced with the time at which the nucleation rate is maximized, $t_{\Gamma}$ (see e.g.\ \refcite{Cai:2017tmh, Ellis:2018mja}).